To get more new personal injury clients, you need to position yourself where people are already searching for your services.

 You may be asking yourself, how can I get personal injury referrals?
-Acquiring personal injury referrals is a strategic process requiring exceptional service, relationship building, and effective online marketing.
+Acquiring personal injury referrals requires exceptional service, relationship building, and effective online marketing.

-By delivering outstanding service, you encourage existing clients to recommend your practice to others.
+You encourage existing clients to recommend your practice to others by delivering outstanding service.
 Networking with other lawyers and medical professionals can lead to referrals when your expertise matches their clients’ needs.

 Things You Should Not Be Doing